vbhalla/vbhalla.github.io/_posts/2019-10-30-support-post-health.md

 ![png](../images/health_post/support_post_health_9_0.png)

-These two exhibit the inverse relationship that we would expect, which is great to see as then that means we can start to trust this data a bit more (more on that later) .
+These active and sedentary minutes below exhibit the inverse relationship that one would expect, which is great to see as then that means we can start to trust this data a bit more (more on that later) .

 ![png](../images/health_post/support_post_health_10_0.png)